nasa/cumulus/docs/integrator-guide/create-cumulus-data-mgmt-types.md

 ![Screenshot of Create Provider form](assets/cd_provider_page.png)

 * Click on `Add Provider`.
-* Fill in the form.
+* Fill in the form and then submit it.

 ![Screenshot of Create Provider form](assets/cd_add_provider_form.png)